primitivefinance/rmm-ethers/README.md

 This task is currently only used in the `deployPools.ts` script, so pools can be deployed safely from the OZ defender relay.

-🖋️ `useSigner` - subtask
+🖋️ `useSigner`

-If the task is run using a `--network` flag which has an OZ relayer config, this task will return the `Signer` object for the relayer.
-Else, use signer will default to the `ethers.getSigners()`.
+If this subtask is run from task run with a `--network` flag, and the network has an OZ relayer config in the hardhat config file, this task will return the `Signer` object for the relayer.
+Else, useSigner will default to the `ethers.getSigners()`.
 This subtask can be used in custom scripts so you can choose to use a relayer or a private key stored in `.env`.

 - `--i` (optional): Index of the signer to use from `ethers.getSigners()`